Last updated: December 12, 2013

 How Is Shoulder Arthritis Diagnosed?

-In a total shoulder, the arthritic surface of the ball is replaced with a metal ball with a stem that is press fit in the inside of the arm bone (humerus) and the socket is resurfaced with a high density polyethylene component.
+In a conventional total shoulder the arthritic surface of the ball is replaced with a metal ball with a stem that is press fit in the inside of the arm bone (humerus) and the socket is resurfaced with a high density polyethylene component.

-Who Should Probably Not Consider A Total Shoulder Replacement?
+Who Should Probably Not Consider A Reverse Total Shoulder?

-How Does A Patient Prepare For The Total Shoulder Procedure?
+How Does A Patient Prepare For A Reverse Total Shoulder?

 What Happens After Surgery?

-Total shoulder arthroplasty is a major surgical procedure that involves cutting of skin, tendons and bone.
+The reverse total shoulder is a major surgical procedure that involves cutting of skin tendons and bone.
 The pain from this surgery is managed by the anesthetic and by pain medications.
-Immediately after surgery, strong medications (such as morphine or Demerol) are often given by injection.
-Within a day or so, oral pain medications (such as hydrocodone or Tylenol with codeine) are usually sufficient.
+Immediately after surgery strong medications (such as morphine or Demerol) are often given by injection.
+Within a day or so oral pain medications (such as hydrocodone or Tylenol with codeine) are usually sufficient.
 The shoulder rehabilitation program is started on the day of surgery.
 The patient is encouraged to be up and out of bed soon after surgery and to progressively reduce their use of pain medications.
 Hospital discharge usually takes place on the second or third day after surgery.
-Patients are to avoid lifting more than one pound, pushing and pulling for six weeks after surgery.
-Driving is recommended only after the shoulder has regained comfort and the necessary motion and strength.
-This may take several weeks after surgery.
-Thus the patient needs to be prepared to have less arm function for the first month or so after surgery than immediately before surgery.
-For this reason, patients usually require some assistance with self-care, activities of daily living, shopping and driving for approximately six weeks after surgery.
+The arm is kept in a sling for six weeks after the procedure to allow for healing but the patient can use the hand for eating.
+Driving is not recommended during this time.
+Thus the patient needs to be prepared to have less arm function for the six weeks after surgery than immediately before surgery.
+For this reason patients usually require some assistance with self-care activities of daily living shopping and driving.
 Management of these limitations requires advance planning to accomplish the activities of daily living during the period of recovery.

 What About Rehabilitation?